ballerina-platform/module-ballerina-graphql/ballerina/Module.md

 These configurations include security-related configurations for the GraphQL service.

 ##### Security Configurations
-A GraphQL service can be secured by setting `auth` field in the `graphql:ServiceConfig`.
-Ballerina GraphQL services supports Basic Authentication, JWT Authentication and OAuth2 Authentication.
+A GraphQL service can be secured by setting the `auth` field in the `graphql:ServiceConfig`.
+Ballerina GraphQL services support Basic Authentication, JWT Authentication, and OAuth2 Authentication.

 ```ballerina
 @graphql:SeviceConfig {